bilocq/projected_gan_gradient_penalty/README.md

   * 'gp_clamp': Size of the gradient's norm under which no penalty is applied (in a standard WGAN-GP objective, this value is 1 by default).
 (Float>=0)
 * training/training_loop.py now adds a forward hook on the feature network, giving convenient access to its inputs and outputs for gradient computations.
 * training/loss.py now includes the 'WGAN_GP_Loss' loss function.
-* I've replaced the environemnt.yml with a requirements.txt file.
+* I've replaced the environment.yml with a requirements.txt file to be installed with Python 3.8 or above.

+### Experimental results
+Coming soon.